LambdaTest/documentation/docs/playwright-lighthouse library.md

 # Generating Lighthouse Reports With Playwright Lighthouse Library
 ---

-LambdaTest lets you perform Playwright automation while allowing you to generate Lighthouse reports with Playwright Lighthouse Libarary in a single test.
+LambdaTest lets you perform Playwright automation while allowing you to generate Lighthouse reports with Playwright Lighthouse Library in a single test.

 ## Prerequisites
 ---